 A great way to pass the time and have fun together is to play board games that everyone is familiar with.

-Board game tournaments can be held with Scrabble, Chess, Monopoly, etc.
+Board game tournaments is held with Scrabble, Chess, Monopoly, etc.

 - Buy different board games and ask employees which board game they’d like a tournament on.